Dual Diagnosis Treatment in Santa Fe County, NM

 Presbyterian Medical Services (pms) Santa Fe Community Guidance Center

-Presbyterian Medical Services pms Santa Fe Community Guidance Center is a dual diagnosis treatment center in Santa Fe County, NM that provides treatment for substance use and mental health disorders that include panic disorder as well as paranoid personality disorder.
+Presbyterian Medical Services pms Santa Fe Community Guidance Center is a dual-diagnosis treatment center in Santa Fe County, New Mexico that provides treatment for substance use and mental health disorders that include depression as well as schizophrenia.

 Address: 2960 Rodeo Park Drive West, Santa Fe, NM 87505 in Santa Fe County